About Navarro County

 How can I search for someone recently arrested in Navarro County, Texas?

 To search for someone recently arrested in Navarro County, Texas, you can contact the Navarro County Jail.
 The facility is located at 312 W. 2nd Avenue, Corsicana, TX 75110.
-You can also use the inmate lookup tool available on the this jurisdiction Sheriff's Office website to find current detainees.
+You can also use the inmate lookup tool available on the local Sheriff's Office website to find current detainees.
 For more detailed information, you may call the jail directly at (903) 654-3001.

 Mugshots or booking photos in Navarro County, Texas, can be accessed through the Navarro County Sheriff's Office.
 The Sheriff's Office may provide these images upon request, and they may also be available online through their official website.
 For further assistance, you can visit their office at 312 W. 2nd Avenue, Corsicana, TX 75110 or call them at (903) 654-3001.